By David Joel Miller.

 How safe is it for someone in recovery from drugs or alcohol to take psych meds?

 Many recovering people are worried about the effects of taking psychiatric meds on their recovery.
 The recovery community has long been divided on this issue.
 Here is some background on the topic and my thoughts as a professional counselor.

 Any decision to take, start or stop any medication should be talked over with your doctor.
 There can be side effects, withdrawal effects and the effects of the medication can change over time as your body adjusts to the effects.
 Never make sudden changes to meds without talking to your doctor.

-One long standing belief in some recovery circles is that if you are talking medication then you are not clean, you are still using a drug to alter the way you feel.
+One long-standing belief in some recovery circles is that if you are taking medication then you are not clean, you are still using a drug to alter the way you feel.
 I think this is a bogus argument.

 Are you taking your meds AS PRESCRIBED!